dwarvesf/playbook/operations/ogif.md

 Our goal is to grow and make a positive impact in society, while also making a living.
 We are proud of the dedication and hard work that have built Dwarves.
 We have shipped more than 20 software and worked with 20+ clients.
 Our graduates continue to outperform their peers in their future endeavors.

 ### New topics
 We are open to discussing growth opportunities, and welcome any topic related to tech, social development, finance, and career path on Fridays.
-Let's take this time to <span style='color:red'>***appreciate our accomplishments***</span> and look forward to the future.
+Let's take this time to ***appreciate our accomplishments*** and look forward to the future.

 Not everyone may agree with our ideas, but we hope to provide a welcoming community for those who do.